selop/tasktracker/README.md

 # tasktracker
 Task tracker is a project used to track and manage your tasks.

+## Description

+Task tracker is a simple command-line application that allows you to add, update, delete and list tasks.

 ## Compiling with GraalVM

+This project is compiled with GraalVM to be able to run as a native executable.

 ### Setup GraalVM using SDKMAN!